99MGMT Blog

 The Cons of Hiring a PPMA

-Of course, there are also some disadvantages that come with hiring a PPMA.
+Of course, some disadvantages come with hiring a PPMA.
 First, you'll be less involved with the day-to-day operations of your medical practice, which can be a challenge for some physicians.

 Also, not all PPMAs are created equal.
 Some focus on certain aspects of the practice and others balance a commitment to the overall administrative operation tasks.
 Be sure to do your research before selecting one to work with.
 Otherwise, you may find yourself frustrated with their level of service or lack thereof.